A Basic $60000 Budget

 If you use rideshare services like Uber or Lyft, budgeting around $25–$50 a month for occasional rides can be a good idea.

 Tip: Consider biking, walking, or carpooling when possible to reduce wear and tear on your vehicle and cut gas costs.
-Use public transit or ride-sharing apps for commuting—it may be more cost-effective than paying for parking or navigating heavy traffic daily.
+Use public transit or ride-sharing apps for commuting.
+It may be more cost-effective than paying for parking or navigating heavy traffic daily.
 Regular car maintenance is essential to prevent expensive repairs down the line.
 If you're considering upgrading your vehicle, look for options that offer good fuel efficiency and low insurance premiums to keep ongoing costs manageable.

 Also Read: